Jailed ex-Brazil Congress leader may not get to tell all

-CURITIBA, Brazil He was already among the most reviled politicians in Brazil and now he is among the most feared.
+CURITIBA, Brazil (Reuters) - He was already among the most reviled politicians in Brazil and now he is among the most feared.

 Eduardo Cunha, the former speaker of the lower house of Congress who led the impeachment of a president while at the same time being accused of graft, was arrested two weeks ago on multiple corruption charges.